harishuss1/Climate-Lens/Performance_Report/Performance.md

 Problem: the entirety of our css is loaded immediately, slowing down the inital load of of the website.

-Action: i made a new uncriticalApp.css file and moved all css rules which where not relvent for the inital load to it, i then did the "media=print onload="this.media='all'"" trick when linking uncriticalApp.css so that it would only load afterwards
+Action: i made a new uncriticalApp.css file and moved all css rules which were not relevent for the initial load to it, i then did the "media=print onload="this.media='all'"" trick when linking uncriticalApp.css so that it would only load afterwards

 Impact: the inital transfer size was reduced from 1.4 Kib, to 1.1 Kib. aproximately being 20ms faster then before according to the lighthouse report. however on other tabs it seemed somewhat slower for some reason, perhaps there simply isnt enough non-critical css to make it worthwhile? im not sure.